 The chest’s primary muscles are the leading muscles that allow movements like lifting arms from the side (abduction), front (flexion), and internal rotation like arm-wrestling motion.
 Besides, their principal goal is to stabilize the scapula.
 Main primary muscles are:

 - Pectoralis minor

 The chest’s secondary muscles also help with the movement, but they support primary muscles to function smoothly.
 The main secondary muscles of the chest are:

-Combining these exercises will help you get a rounder physique, but it can also add some additional mass because width cannot increase without the extra mass.
+Combining these exercises will help you get a rounder physique but can also add additional mass because width cannot increase without the extra mass.
 Besides, your workout should comprise a set of 5 reps, 2-3 times a week.

 Try to increase 10 pounds of weight per week through deadlifts and 10 pounds per week through bench press and barbell overhead press.
-You can use any popular workout programs like German Volume, 5×5 training to get a bigger chest.
+You can use popular workout programs like German Volume and 5×5 training to get a bigger chest.

 Rest and recovery for the chest muscles are necessary for the workout program as they help muscles grow.
 It is during rest and recovery the chest muscles grow.